-Causal loop diagrams (CLDs) CLDs are a system dynamics tool that produces qualitative illustrations of mental models, focused on highlighting causality and feedback loops .
-Feedback loops can be reinforcing or balancing, and CLDs can help to explain the role of loops within a system.
-CLDs are often developed in a participatory approach .
-Innovation (or change management) history Innovation History generates knowledge about a system by compiling a systematic history of key events, intended and unintended outcomes , and measures taken to address emergent issues.
-It involves in-depth interviews with key stakeholders to build an understanding of the performance of the system from a number of different viewpoints.
-Participatory Impact Pathways Analysis (PIPA) PIPA is a workshop-based approach that combines impact pathway logic models and network mapping through a process involving stakeholder engagement.
+Pathways Analysis (PIPA) network mapping through a process involving stakeholder engagement.
 PIPA workshops help participants to make their assumptions and underlying mental models about how projects run explicit and to reach consensus on how to achieve impact.
-Process mapping Process Mapping is a set of tools, such as flow charts , to provide a pictorial representation of a sequence of actions and responses.
-Their use can be flexible, such as to make clear current processes, as a basis for identifying bottlenecks or inefficient steps Stock and flow diagrams Stock and Flow Diagrams are quantitative system dynamics tools used for illustrating a system that can be used for model-based policy analysis in a simulated, dynamic environment.
-Stock and flow diagrams incorporate feedback to understand complex system behavior and capture non-linear dynamics .

-Systems Archetypes are a number of generic structures that describe common behaviors between the Systems parts of a system.
-They provide templates to demonstrate different types of balancing and reinforcing archetypes feedback loops, which can be used by teams to come to a diagnosis about how a system is working, and how performance changes over time.
+Process Mapping is a set of tools, such as flow charts , to provide a pictorial D representation of a sequence of actions and responses.
+Their use can be flexible, such Process mapping as to make clear current processes, as a basis for identifying bottlenecks or inefficient steps Stock and Flow Diagrams are quantitative system dynamics tools used for illustrating a Stock and flow diagrams system that can be used for model-based policy analysis in a simulated, dynamic environment.
+Stock and flow diagrams incorporate feedback to understand complex system behavior and capture non-linear dynamics.
+Systems Archetypes are a number of generic structures that describe common behaviors between the parts of a system.
+They provide templates to demonstrate Systems archetypes different types of balancing and reinforcing feedback loops, which can be used by teams to come to a diagnosis about how a system is working, and how performance changes over time.

-Requirement for APE: Select any tool from the above lists (core courses or MPH 840 module).
+Requirement for APE: Select at least one tool from the above lists (from core courses or MPH 840 module).
 In the table below, list the tool and how you anticipate applying it during your APE.
 If needed, you are able to change your mind and add/delete a tool as needed during your APE.
 This is for planning purposes.